tclum/KCC-Robot-Projects/Fall22/NAOandChoregraphe/Lisa/README.md

 Basically, I had NAO stand up, raise its arms and walk in different directions.
 Then, I had NAO move its arms and sit back down.
 My program was a mixture of using the preprogrammed boxes in Choregraphe and creating my own boxes in Python.
 The two NAOqi APIS I used were ALMotion and ALTextToSpeech.

 ### Final Thoughts
-* I would like to emphasize going through this [website](https://www.kramirez.net/Robotica/Material/Nao/AnIntroductionToRoboticsWithNao_TextBook_2012_US.pdf) again!
-I wish I found this sooner because it was very helpful for me.
+* I would like to emphasize going through this [website!](https://www.kramirez.net/Robotica/Material/Nao/AnIntroductionToRoboticsWithNao_TextBook_2012_US.pdf) I wish I found this sooner because it was very helpful for me.

 * Start early 😭!
 There are so many things you can do with NAO so I wish I started earlier & be sure to allow some time to troubleshoot/in case things don't go as plan.